 The Law Society's Children Law Accreditation covers all types of children law work.

-Accredited members will have shown, to the satisfaction of the Law Society that they have and will maintain a high level of knowledge, skills, experience and practice in the area of children law and the representation of children.
+Accredited members will have shown that they have achieved the required level of competence and knowledge, as defined by the Law Society in the area of children law and the representation of children.

 All accredited Children Law practitioners also agree to follow the Law Society Code of Practice for Children Law (PDF 50kb).
 The code outlines the standards of practice and conduct expected of accredited members throughout their accreditation.